Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

         Alzheimer’s and Parkinson’s diseases are progressive neurodegenerative disorders that develop long before clinical diagnosis, often after irreversible damage has occurred.
 Current diagnostic methods rely on in-clinic evaluations and specialized imaging, making continuous monitoring difficult and costly.
     </p>
     <p>
-        A tri-modal home kit—integrating sensors to monitor motor function, ocular behavior, and activity patterns—offers the opportunity for daily, unobtrusive tracking of early disease indicators.
+        A tri-modal home kit, integrating sensors to monitor motor function, ocular behavior, and activity patterns, offers the opportunity for daily, unobtrusive tracking of early disease indicators.
 However, for such data to be meaningful, it must be interpreted within a robust behavioral and neurophysiological framework.
 Differentiating between normal movement variability and disease-specific changes is critical to transforming raw sensor outputs into actionable clinical insights.
     </p>
     <hr>
     <strong>Research Questions</strong>